TimoKerr/Flask_app/README.md

 [![Python application test with Github Actions](https://github.com/TimoKerr/Flask_app/actions/workflows/main.yml/badge.svg)](https://github.com/TimoKerr/Flask_app/actions/workflows/main.yml)

 # Flask_app
-Simple ML flask app to serve as template
+Simple ML flask app to serve as template for serving ML models.
+Also implemented containerisation with the most basic Docker file (No Docker compose).
+These files contain the data and model file to create a regression model, app.py file that imports the trained model and uses it to make a prediction.
+All of this is accessible in a Flask webpage GUI.

 # Make venv
 python3 -m venv ~/.Flask_ML_app